ANNOUNCEMENT – September 2022

 ABOUT PADS – IN A NORMAL YEAR . . .

 Kendall County Public Action to Deliver Shelter (PADS) is dedicated to providing temporary, safe shelter and nourishing food to the men, women, and children within Kendall County who are homeless or in need.

 Serving the Homeless in Kendall County, Illinois

-PADS is a place where homeless people are served as overnight guests and provided with warm, safe shelter and hot meals.
-Each PADS site is hosted by team of caring volunteers.
-Each guest will be greeted by a team of volunteers, who will register each guest on their first night and explain how the program operates.
-Guests will eat a hot, home-cooked meal and have opportunities to visit with the volunteers.
-Information about local social services will be provided to guests.
+PADS is a place where men, women, and children living in homelessness are provided overnight safe shelter and hot meals.
+A team of caring volunteers serve our homeless guests each night.
+Volunteers will greet each guest, and will register them on their first night and explain how the program operates.
+Guests may enjoy a hot, home-cooked meal and will have opportunities to visit with the volunteers.
+Social workers on site will provide information guests about local social services.

 Who can use PADS?

 Men, women, and children who need temporary overnight shelter and food may use Kendall County PADS.
 Children under the age of 18 must come with a parent or legal guardian (documentation of guardianship is required).

 The Kendall County PADS program does not allow guests to use the alcohol or drugs at the shelter sites.
 There is no restriction as to where the homeless person recently had been staying prior to coming to PADS .
 The program has a limit of 20 guests per night.